-The Modern European Colloquium is a new venture at Yale University designed to build up a community of scholars and students broadly interested in the study of modern European history, both at Yale and in the surrounding region.
-The colloquium meets every other week on Wednesday evenings during the academic year, incorporating a variety of formats—small workshop papers, public lectures, works-in-progress, graduate student presentations—that introduce new ideas and stimulate discussion.
+The Modern Europe Colloquium is a venture at Yale University designed to build up a community of scholars and students broadly interested in the study of modern European history, including relationships between Europe and other parts of the world, both at Yale and in the surrounding region.
+The colloquium meets about once a month during the academic year, incorporating a variety of formats—small workshop papers, public lectures, forums around recent books, works-in-progress, graduate student presentations—that introduce new ideas and stimulate discussion.

-The Modern European Colloquium thanks the European Studies Council and the Department of History for their generous support.
+The Modern European Colloquium thanks the European Studies Council of the MacMillan Center, the Department of History, and the Edward J. and Dorothy Clarke Kempf Memorial Fund for their generous support.